Learn how easy it is to make a unique, handmade Christmas Stocking out of your old Sweater

 How to Sew a Christmas Stocking with a Cuff

-So, I did a little search and found a sewing tutorial for a Christmas stocking with a cuff on this Décor Adventures site.
+So, I did a little search and found this sewing tutorial for a stocking with a cuff on Décor Adventures.

 Sew the Cuff to the Boot of your Stocking

 To attach the cuff, pin together the outside edges of the boot and cuff fabrics.
 (My cuff is double so I have 3 layers total).

 Sew all around the edge of the boot.
 Since the fabric is a cut knit sweater and prone to ravel, you may want to be generous with the seam.
 I think I made my seam about 3/4 ” wide.

 That’s it!
 All you have to do now is pull the cuff out of the boot and fold it to the outside.

 Finally, add a simple hanger and you’re done!
 This can be a pretty ribbon, rope or even a piece of the old sweater.

 Now that you know how to make a Christmas sweater stocking, you can sew up a bunch of fun and unique stockings for everybody in the family.

 Believe me, you’ll never look at an old sweater the same way again.
 And remember, you can also make a DIY Wine Bottle Sleeve and some fun DIY Boot Toppers using the leftover arms of your old sweater.